arras-energy/gridlabd-old/docs/Server/REST API.md

 ## Real-time models

-[[Server]] mode is essential to the realtime mode and allows a web-based application to access the global variable and properties of named objects.
+Server mode is essential to the realtime mode.
+Together this allows a web-based application to access the global variable and properties of named objects of a real-time simulation to emulate a control room.
+See the [IEEE-123 Model](https://github.com/dchassin/gridlabd/models/ieee123) for an example.

 # See also